 Patient Support Groups

-If you are a group organiser/chair who would like a member of the Patient and Public Involvement group to visit your group and explain more about getting involved in research, please contact email@example.com
+If you are a group organiser/chair of a patient support group and you’d like someone from our Patient and Public Involvement team to visit your group and talk about how you could get more involved in research, please contact email@example.com.

 Breathe Easy Cambridge Support Group supports patients, carers and family members living with a lung condition.

 Cambridge Rare Disease Network (CRDN) is a charity working to build a regional community of people in Cambridgeshire to address the unmet needs of rare disease patients, their families and the professionals who work with them.

 The charity undertakes community activities, awareness-raising events and closer collaborations with scientists and researchers developing new treatments.
 Trustees include some of the UK’s foremost experts in rare diseases, and their founding members come from diverse backgrounds in academia, business, healthcare and patient support networks.

 Medical research and drug development is transforming the outlook of countless people living with diseases that were formerly untreatable.
 CRDN’s challenge is to develop a vibrant, informed and active regional rare disease patient community and create a climate that fosters innovations in health, education and social care through providing widespread community events and activities and stimulating interest and awareness in the unmet therapeutic needs of patients.

 Cambridgeshire Lupus Group gives a local point of contact to help, support and give general advice to people with Systemic, Cutaneous and Discoid Lupus and associated conditions.